-NeMo offers many ways to you to customize its appearance and behavior, and save the settings into the preferences.
+NeMo offers many ways to you to customize it, and save the settings into the preferences.

 To go to the Preferences (iOS only):

 - 1. Go to the welcome screen (the view when the app is launched, or after a tap on [Disconnect]); - 2.
 Tap on [Preferences] to open the preferences menu.